 Ensuring MoDOT spending is reflected in all Missouri communities advances economic development for all business enterprises.
 Historical data helps identify opportunities for improvement.
-Improvement efforts include training staff who have procurement authority, outreach to MWDBE vendors in order to encourage them to become certified and focused inclusion efforts.
+Improvement efforts include training staff who have procurement authority, outreach to minority and women and disadvantaged business enterprises vendors in order to encourage them to become certified and focused inclusion efforts.

-Fiscal year 2019 first quarter results show a decrease of \$500,000 in MWDBE disbursements compared to the first quarter of FY 2018.
-Compared to first quarter FY 2018, the FY 2019 percentage of MWDBE expenditures decreased by 0.9 percent of total expenditures.
+The third quarter of fiscal year 2019 third quarter results show a decrease of \$500,000 in MWDBE disbursements compared to the third quarter of FY 2018.
+Compared to third quarter FY 2018, the FY 2019 percentage of MWDBE expenditures decreased by 0.4 percent of total expenditures.